gotvc/got/README.md

 > For large repositories, it is recommended to use an out of process blobcache

-The HTTP endpoint should *just work*, the BCP endpoint requires granting access to Got.

 ## Contributing
 We use `just` as a command runner.
 All of the common development tasks have `just` commands.